Esri/jsapi-resources/.github/scripts/README.md

 ## Build sizes

-The [`build-size.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-size.js) script provides sizes of production builds to assist with optimization.
+The [`build-size.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-size.js) script provides sizes of production builds to assist with optimization of your app.
 The script has been published to an NPM packaged named [`build-sizes`](https://www.npmjs.com/package/build-sizes) so you can use it in your applications.

 ### Using the functions

 The script exports functions, [documented here](https://benelan.github.io/build-sizes/global.html).
-They are available as both CommonJS and ECMAScript modules.
 Here is a small usage example:

 ```js
 const { getBuildSizes, formatBytes } = require("./build-sizes.js");